-ISS has identified the adoption of golden parachute excise tax gross-ups in new, extended or materially modified agreements, or executive change in control plans as a "problematic" pay practice that is likely to result in a negative recommendation on a say-on-pay vote or, where there is no say-onpay vote, or where concerns expressed by ISS on a say-on-pay vote are not addressed in the following year, a "withhold the vote" recommendation for the compensation committee or even the entire board of directors.
-Companies that have implemented golden parachute excise tax gross-ups in preexisting agreements and plans and have determined that such gross-ups are in the best interests of the company and its shareholders need not eliminate them to avoid scrutiny by ISS, as ISS generally will make its recommendations regarding the periodic "say-on-pay" vote (but not the "golden parachute say-on-pay" vote) taking into account only agreements and plans that are new, extended or materially amended.
-Those companies that wish to preserve such gross-ups should only amend the arrangements that contain the gross-ups with great care, as such amendments could degrandfather the arrangements and result in ISS review for these purposes.
+ISS has identified the adoption of golden parachute excise tax gross-ups in new, extended or materially modified agreements, or executive change-incontrol plans as a "problematic" pay practice that is likely to result in a negative recommendation on a say-on-pay vote or, where there is no sayon-pay vote, or where concerns expressed by ISS on a say-on-pay vote are in the following year, a "withhold-the-vote" not addressed recommendation for the compensation committee or even the entire board of directors.
+Companies that have implemented golden parachute excise tax gross-ups in preexisting agreements and plans and have determined that such gross-ups are in the best interests of the company and its shareholders need not eliminate them to avoid scrutiny by ISS, as ISS generally will make its recommendations regarding the periodic "say-onpay" vote (but not the "golden parachute say-on-pay" vote) taking into account only agreements and plans that are new, extended or materially amended.
+Those companies that wish to preserve such gross-ups should only amend the arrangements that contain the gross-ups with great care, as such amendments could de-grandfather the arrangements and result in ISS review for these purposes.
 While an extension of an existing agreement will trigger ISS review, the automatic renewal of an agreement with an "evergreen" provision (itself a feature that ISS does not consider a "best practice") generally will not be deemed an "extension" for that purpose.

 In light of ISS's position on golden parachute excise tax gross-ups, many companies have elected to implement "better-of net after-tax" cutbacks, which provide the executive with as much of the intended benefit as he or she would receive if no excise tax applied without providing a gross-up.
-And, while the acquiring company will lose the deduction if an executive is better off receiving all payments and paying the tax, we have not been involved in any transactions where the costs associated with the lost deduction were considered a deal issue.
-In the past few years, there has been a trend for target companies to reinstate excise tax gross-ups in connection with the change in control transaction.
+As the deductibility of compensation at the executive level is already limited due to the changes to Section 162(m), the lost deduction has become less relevant.
+In the past few years, there has been a trend for target companies to reinstate excise tax gross-ups in connection with the change-in-control transaction.

-&lt;sup>45 See Chapter VII of this Guide for a more detailed discussion of say-on-pay votes and ISS and other proxy advisory firms generally.
+&lt;sup>56 See Chapter VII of this Guide for a more detailed discussion of say-on-pay votes and ISS and other proxy advisory firms generally.